talmolab/sleap/develop/_sources/overview.rst.txt

 .. image:: _static/workflow.png

-In a nutshell, SLEAP can be used to analyze animal behaviour from recorded video clips.
+In a nutshell, SLEAP enables analyzing animal behaviour from recorded video clips.
-This is a high-level overview of a typical end-to-end SLEAP workflow.
+Below is a high-level overview of a typical end-to-end workflow in SLEAP.
 You can also step thru this workflow yourself in the :ref:`Tutorial` section.

 1. Creating a new project and importing video file(s) You may import all or part of the video clips from your experiment footage.
 These video files will be used to build a ground-truth dataset and train the machine learning model that estimates animal pose.
 Link to tutorial: :ref:`new-project`